-- 5.5.3.D Add requirement that alternative landscaping in the TC and TC-1 districts be equivalent in area to the required landscape area (instead of just "significant"). - 5.5.3.D.
+• 5.5.3.D Add requirement that alternative landscaping in the TC and TC-1 districts be driveway without requiring a landscape waiver.

+• 5.5.3.D.
 Foundation landscaping could be planted on the street side of a paved walkway or